havanagrawal/Gravity/_posts/2019-10-11-python-interviewing.md

   return max(scores)
 ```
   Remember that generators can be iterated through only once.
 5. Use **memoization** for recursive functions that may be queried more than once.
-For example, if you need to find the number of permutations of `n` distinct boys and `m` distinct girls, you need `n! * m!`.
+For example, if you need to find the number of permutations of `n` distinct boys and `m` distinct girls in `n` boy slots and `m` girl slots respectively, you need `n! * m!`.
   ```python
 def no_of_permutations(n: int, m: int) -> int:
       _max = max(m, n) + 1